Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	>8
 	…

+	^ it will be modal; a modal REPL!!! :D

 	gotta be careful when :[numbers<0>] can "shoot yourself"

 	I want to store one mantra, and chant it multiple times simultaneously